Configuring Butler SOS heartbeats

 What’s this?

-A tool like Butler SOS should be viewed as mission critical, at least if it’s features are used by mission critical Sense apps.
+A tool like Butler SOS should be viewed as mission critical, at least if it is used to monitor mission critical Sense apps.

 But how can you know whether Butler SOS itself is working?